When you’re diagnosed with diabetes, you get access to your very own healthcare team.

 Prepare a bit before you go and it’ll make all the difference.

-- You could bring your 15 Healthcare Essential checklist (PDF, 90KB) with you and tick off what you’ve had.
+- You could bring a list of your regular checks with you and tick off what you’ve had.
 Remember you can ask about anything that’s due or not booked in yet.

 - You could write down any questions you think of and bring them with you.
 Run through them again at the end to make sure nothing’s been missed.
 And feel free to ask for time to write things down during the appointment too – like results, medical terms, or things for you to follow up on at home.